johnsbarrie/hyde/README.txt

 Hyde Stop Motion
-Hype Stop Motion is a simple application for .... yes you guess it... making stop motion films.
+Hype Stop Motion is a simple application for .... yes you guessed it ! … for making stop motion films.

-Go to http://kool-animation.com for more information
+Go to http://hyde.kool-animation.com for more information